TimCinel/ActionSheetPicker/README.md

 `pod 'ActionSheetPicker-3.0', '~> 1.0.9'`

-So, here it is:
-New ActionSheetPicker-3.0, with fix crashes, new pickers and additions.
+Please welcome: **ActionSheetPicker-3.0**, with fix crashes, new pickers and additions!

-**Bug reports, feature requests, patches, well-wishes, and rap demo tapes are always welcome.**
+*Bug reports, feature requests, patches, well-wishes, and rap demo tapes are always welcome.*

 _Regards, Petr Korolev_

-# ActionSheetPicker = UIPickerView + UIActionSheet #
+## ActionSheetPicker = UIPickerView + UIActionSheet ##

 Well, that's how it started.
 Now, the following is more accurate: